Netruitus/lc-Nekomata-Edition/README.md

     - More emotes!
     - Hear screams of your friends a bit longer
     - BONK!
-    - You can play LC on Windows, but why the ship was lacking them?
     - More scrap, more items and some evil roomba
     - If you friend is not moving, you should move them
     - CATS!